Library systems support the resurgence of a once-vanishing language

 The Māori user interface for the Alma library management system and the Primo VE discovery system demonstrates Ex Libris’ alignment with its customers’ values of inclusion and its commitment to building a more sustainable and equitable world.

 Read more about how ProQuest and Ex Libris, part of Clarivate, are helping libraries reflect the spectrum of voices, including indigenous voices, globally.
-If you would like more information on how to activate the Māori user interface, click here for configuration instructions in the Ex Libris Knowledge Center.
+If you would like more information on how to activate the Māori user interface, click here for configuration instructions in the Ex Libris integrated library system Knowledge Center.

 July 28, 2022